Group Counseling

 • Weekly semester group – no drop ins; group orientation required

-• Facilitators: April Campanelli, LCSW and Maggie Reagan
+• Facilitators: April Campanelli, LCSW and Elizabeth Jonas, MSW

 Do you think about eating, your body, or exercise often?
 Are these patterns negatively impacting your academic performance, social life, or physical health?
 This group will provide a safe and empowering space to talk about disordered eating habits, notice patterns, and identify individual goals.
 This group is for students who are considering taking steps towards recovery or who are curious about reducing the harm associated with their behaviors and have little or no previous treatment experience.
 This group will aim to support students in gaining increased insight into their personal values and to discover ways of using those values to motivate change.
 This group is open to students of all identities and backgrounds.
 Most of the content will be based on ideas and questions raised from those in attendance.
 Group leaders may share education or skills as it pertains to the group discussion and needs.
 [How to join]